sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1500 - draft-zip.md

 All With Null zip
 ---

 The following example shows using `"match":"allWithNull"` as an alternative to [sections](doc:sections) to return parallel arrays of phones and last names.

-**Note:** Avoid using `"match":"all"` with the Zip computed field method.
-This option strips out null array elements and can result in source arrays of unpredictably different lengths.
+If you used `"match":"all"` instead of `allWithNull`, the missing phone number for claimant Badawi would result in that claimant's omission from the zipped `name_and_phone` array.

 **Config**